Lecrapouille/gdcef/gdcef/README.md

     on_mouse_wheel
 ```

-*IMPORTANT:* The following dependencies are not included in the repository and need to be copied into ./lib/win64 next to the sub-process executable binary (they should be available in ./thirdparty/cef_binary), otherwise godot will complain about not being able to load the module at project startup.
+*IMPORTANT:* The following dependencies are not included in the repository and need to be copied into your godot project root (res://) along with the sub-process executable binary (they should be available in ./thirdparty/cef_binary), otherwise godot will complain about not being able to load the module dependancies at project startup.
 Those files are mandatory to correctly startup CEF :

 ```
 chrome_elf.dll       <- thirdparty\cef_binary\Release